gperdrizet/GCSB_MLE/01-AI_ML_on_google_cloud/module3_lab_notes.md

 Neat!
 Same result can be accomplished via GUI once the model is trained via the 'test your model' box.

 Also, note that model we 'trained' in part 1 and 2 of this lab has been training for ~40 minutes at this point with no result.
 There are only like 2000 observations in the dataset - what the heck guys, does it take that long when you do something like this for real?
 How long is training such a small simple model expected to take?
 Same thing happened with the summary statistics on the dataset - it was taking longer than 5 minutes to compute - a quick pandas .describe() would have been done in milliseconds.
-Maybe the lab instance is not actualy live/has very little compute?
-I dunno, this one felt lame.
+Maybe the lab instance is not actually live/has very little compute?
+I don't know, this one felt lame.